-Patients must undergo a careful diagnostic workup to stage their disease.
-Before developing active myeloma, patients pass through two earlier disease stages.
-These precursor stages are monoclonal gammopathy of undetermined significance (MGUS) and smoldering multiple myeloma (SMM).
+Multiple myeloma (MM) patients must undergo a careful diagnostic workup to stage their disease.
+Before developing active myeloma, patients pass through two earlier disease stages — monoclonal gammopathy of undetermined significance (MGUS) and smoldering multiple myeloma (SMM).

 Table Defining MGUS, SMM, and Active Myeloma